thaparazite/Product-Management/README.md

 If you encounter any issues or have questions about the project, feel free to open an issue on GitHub or reach out to the project maintainer via email x22195092@student.ncirl.ie.

 ## Project Maintenance and Contributors:
-This project is maintained and contributed to by [YourGitHubUsername](https://github.com/thaparazite).
+This project is maintained and contributed to by [Flaviu Vanca](https://github.com/thaparazite).
 Contributions are welcome via pull requests, and all contributors are encouraged to follow the project's contribution guidelines outlined in the CONTRIBUTING.md file.

 ## License:
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).